 Learn more about The Performance Collaborative here.

-The society does all manner of things, from organizing mini-conferences to planning the end-of-year party (The Dusie-Doo) and putting together a guidebook for incoming graduate students.
+The society does all manner of things, from organizing mini-conferences and professional development workshops to planning social events and putting together a guidebook for incoming graduate students.

 Since 2009, the Musical Theatre Club has provided opportunities to Pitt's undergraduate students who have a passion for musical theatre.
 The organization’s mission is to foster and further the knowledge, appreciation and awareness of musical theatre.
 Club members can gain experience in all areas of musical theatre, from singing/dancing/acting, to playing in an orchestra, to technical production.
 Throughout the year, the club organizes a wide variety of activities (in and out of the weekly meeting setting) including: seeing local musical theatre productions, formal dances, game nights, viewings of film musicals, and workshops.
 Each year the club produces, in collaboration with Pitt's USITT students, two productions: a fall variety show, "Broadway in the 'Burgh", and a full-length spring musical.